narhzih/firebond-ex-api/README.md

 - Clone the project and run `go mod tidy` in the project root folder to install packages
 - Create a .env file in the project root folder by copying the .env.example file and rename it to have a base env to work with.
 In the project root folder run `cp .env.example .env`
 - Add your values to the .env file and you should be good to go.
-- To start up the api, you can run the api directly by running `go run ./cmd/api` at the project root folder or build it first then run the build using the following commands
+- To start up the api, you can run the api directly by running `APP_ENV=dev go run ./cmd/api` at the project root folder or build it first then run the build using the following commands
   - `go build -o=./bin/api ./cmd/api`
-  - `./bin/api`
+  - `APP_ENV=dev ./bin/api`

 # Project structure
 ## CMD/API